- The HARH is open to the research public from Monday to Friday, 9.00 a.m. to 2.00 p.m. It is not open on Saturdays, Sundays and public holidays.

-- Researchers are kindly requested to leave their personal belongings (bags, briefcases, etc.) in a special area provided for this purpose in the reading room.
+- Researchers are requested to leave their personal belongings (bags, briefcases, etc.) in a special area provided for this purpose in the reading room.

-The application must state:
+The request must state:

-A. The researcher’s data
+A. The personal data of the researcher

-C. Accurately the material requested
+C. The exact material requested

 D. The purpose for which it is requested

 Photocopies – Photos – Scans

 - Photocopying of books or archival material is undertaken only by HARH staff.
 In case of a large number of photocopies or a heavy workload for the personnel, photocopies are available to the researcher within one to five working days after the request.